 Plant – After Christmas, pot grown trees can either be planted out with a very good chance of success or they can be left to grow on in a pot for a few years.
+When taking your pot grown tree out after Christmas, ideally put it garage or porch to allow it to acclimatize.
 Check the root system on your tree to see if it needs re-potting into a larger container ready for new growth in the spring.
 Make sure you keep your pot grown tree well watered during prolonged dry, hot spells.

 Disposal – Many BCTGA members, charities and local Councils offer Christmas tree collection services, where used Christmas trees are picked up and recycled.
 We recommend that trees are disposed of in this way, where collection service is available.